Definition

 With food intolerance, the immune system is not involved.
 This can be seen where lactase deficiency is present.
 Lactase is an enzyme that is in the lining of the gut.
 It is this enzyme that degrades lactose, which is found in most milk products.
 If lactase is not present in sufficient quantity, the body cannot digest the lactose, and instead is used by bacteria, causing gas formation, bloating, and diarrhea.

-Other types of food intolerance produces an adverse reaction to certain products that are added to food to enhance taste, color, or protect against growths of microorganisms.
+Other types of food intolerance produce an adverse reaction to certain products that are added to food to enhance taste, color, or protect against growths of microorganisms.
 Some of those compounds involved are yellow dye number 5, monosodium glutamate, and sulfites which can occur naturally in food or be an additive to prepared foods.

 Still other intolerances (not mentioned here) are associated with ingestion of toxic food and plants.